ansumanm/Docs/DeviceDrivers.md

 | Semaphore (POSIX sem_t)    | Not a pthread feature per se, but POSIX semaphores can be used in pthreads-based applications for counting-based synchronization.            |

 Each of these synchronization features serves different use cases and scenarios in multithreaded programming, providing a robust set of tools for managing concurrent execution and access to shared resources in pthreads-based applications.

+# Linux device driver
+## Driver and Device Registration
+### PCI registration
+The driver must register itself with the PCI subsystem, providing a table of device IDs it supports.Functions for probing (initializing a device upon detection) and removing (cleanup when a device is removed or the driver is unloaded) are specified here.
+### Network Device Registration
+Within the probe function, after successful PCI-specific initialization, a network device instance (**struct net_device**) is allocated and registered with the networking subsystem.
+The structure presents the Ethernet interface to the kernel.

+## Initialization and Configuration
+### PCI device initialization:
+In the probe function, the driver enables the PCI device, requests the necessary I/O and memory regions, sets up DMA parameters, and maps the device's registers into the kernel's address space.
+### Network Device Setup:
+The network device's operations (**netdev_ops**) are defined and assigned.
+These operations include open, close, start_xmit(transmission), change_mtu ..etc

+## Packet Transmission
+### Start Transmission (**start_xmit** function)
+This function is called by the networking subsystem when there's a packet ready to be sent.
+The driver must take the packet ( a **skb** or socket buffer), possibly map it for DMA, and initiate the transmission process according to the hardware's requirements.
+### Transmissin Complete
+Often handled in an interrupt service routine that responds to transmission complete interrupts from the hardware.
+The driver must clear the necessary flag, unmap the DMA and inform the kernel of the completeion.

+## Packet Reception
+### Reception process
+Typically the hardware interrupts the CPU when packets are received.
+The driver's ISR must then retreive the packets from the device, possibly involving DMA unmap operation, and pass them up to the networking stack.
+### Passing the packets to the stack
+Received packets are wrapped into the **skb** structures and handed to the kernel using netif_rx() or similar functions.
+The driver must also manage receive buffers and notify the hardware to be ready for more packets.

+## Interrupt Handling
+### Interrupt registration
+The driver registers an ISR with the kernel to handle hardware interrupts.
+The ISR will deal with both transmission and receiption notifications along with any errors and status interrupts from the device.

+## Teardown and cleanup
+### Device shutdown
+Operations to stop the device's network activity, usually implemented in the network device's **stop** function.
+This includes disabling the interrupts, stopping DMA and putting the hardware into a low-powered state if needed.
+### Driver unloading
+When the driver is removed, it must unregister the network device, release requested resources (I/O memory.
+DMA buffers etc), unmap device memory and perform any additionah hardware specific cleanup.

+## Supporting structures and functions
+### Private data structures
+Drivers often define a structure to hold device specific information.
+This is attached to the **net_device** structure via a **priv* field.